 Where to buy your Lapland clothing

-I bought the first lot of our Lapland clothing in the Go Outdoors sale in February.
-Yes, we’ve had our visit planned since then.
+I bought the first lot of our Lapland clothing in the Go Outdoors sale in February, a whole nine months before our trip.
+Yes, we had our visit planned since the start of that year.
 It made sense to avail of the end-of-season sale and nab some bargains, especially as we were starting from scratch.
-Tiny Trolls of Norway is where I got some good mid layers for our son, again availing of their outlet sale during the summer.
-And, I’ve ordered the last of our bits from Mountain Warehouse who were having a sale, with another 20% during the weekend in which I placed my order.
+Tiny Trolls of Norway is where I got some good mid layers for our, again availing of their outlet sale during the summer.
+And, I ordered the last of our bits from Mountain Warehouse who were having a sale towards the end of the summer, with another 20% during the weekend in which I placed my order.

 If you plan far enough in advance you can avail of sales like we did.
 Also, if you are based in the UK and Ireland, keep an eye in Aldi and Lidl in October and November as they often bring out their own ski wear range which is very affordable and more than adequate as my sister-in-law has found out in previous years.

 Other places to check are Decathlon, Sports Direct, Blacks (where I picked up some of our base layers in their summer sale) and also Amazon.
 As mentioned I got some great mid layers for our son from Tiny Trolls of Norway too.

 My best advice is to shop around.
 While I am a big advocate of buying the best you can afford, why not avail of any sales you come across.
 You don’t NEED to buy all your clothing for Lapland in one place.
 Just make sure you make a list and don’t forget anything!
 And if you can borrow any from friends or family, do it.
 It will save you even more money which can be spent on excursions and experiences in Lapland itself.